dmorse/pscfpp/README.md

 sets of parameter or command files for use in different examples.

 Example directories that contain files for a single example usually contain a shell script named "run" that can be executed to run the example using the supplied input files.
 The simplest way to run such an example is thus to change directory (cd) to the relevant example directory and enter "./run" from within that directory.
-(Note the use of the prefix "./", which tells the operating system to look for the run script in the current working directory).
-Users may also inspect the text of such a run script to see the command and command line options used to run the example.
-Example directories that contain input files for two or more closely related examples may contain several such scripts with names that are variants of "run", each of which can be execute to run a specific example.
+(Note the use of the prefix prefix "./", which tells the operating system to look for the run script in the current working directory).
+Users may also inspect the text of such a run script to see the command and command line options that are being used to run the example.
+Example directories that contain input files for two or more closely related examples may contain several such scripts with names that are variants of "run", each of which can be executed to run a specific example.
+Such directories also usually contain a file named contents that explains the purposes of different run scripts.

 Almost every example directory also contains a script named "clean" that can be used to remove all of the output files that are created by running